 Claims are paid by insurance companies with whom the council has a policy.

 Academies and free schools have their own insurance.

 In Medway, in the south-east, the two highest compensation claims from the past three years came after teachers were "struck by pupils", amounting to about £50,000 each.

-A pupil also pulled a cupboard onto a school employee, costing the borough south-east London of Lewisham in legal fees, and do not amount to the exact figure given to the claimant.
-In total, 129 councils responded to Freedom of Information requests to provide the details.
-Violent incidents are difficult to prevent because they are "emotional flashpoints" that are often unpredictable, but schools can embed behavioural expectations to set themselves apart from aggressive cultures either at home or on the streets, said
+A pupil also pulled a cupboard onto a school employee, costing the borough of Lewisham in south-east London £7,750.

-£7,750.
 The costs include